ohcnetwork/care/docs/databases/backup.rst

 Here's how the script works
 ---------------------------

 The script automates the process of creating PostgreSQL database backups from a Docker container.
-It generates a backup file(``.dump``) using the pg_dump utility in PostgreSQL and stores these files in ``/home/$USER/care-backups.`` which is binded to ``/backups`` in the docker container.
-Backup files older than 7 days are deleted when the script is executed.
+It generates a backup file(``.dump``) using the pg_dump utility in PostgreSQL and stores these files in the path configured in  ``$BACKUP_DIR`` environment variable which is binded to ``/backups`` in the docker container.
+Backup files older than ``$DB_BACKUP_RETENTION_PERIOD`` days are deleted when the script is executed by default it is set to 7 days.
 The backup file is saved with the name ``care_backup_%Y%m%d%H%M%S.sql``.

 Set up a cronjob
 ----------------